Suffren-class frigate: Construction and career

 The two ships of the class were both named after French admirals.
 Three ships were initially planned with more in a follow-on group, but budgetary constraints caused by building the nuclear deterrent submarines caused the programme to be terminated at two ships.
 They accompanied the Clemenceau-class aircraft carriers on deployments and as a result were based with them as part of the French Atlantic Fleet upon entering service.
 In 1975, when the Clemenceaus were transferred to the Mediterranean Fleet, the Suffrens went with them and were based at Toulon.

 Suffren's service-life extension refit was delayed due to the ship's deployments to the Persian Gulf during the Iran–Iraq War.
 Suffren's refit took place from 1989 to 1990.
 Duquesne underwent its service-life extension refit from 1990 to 1991.
 Duquesne underwent a further refit in September 1998 to July 1999.
 Suffren was retired on 2 April 2001.
-The Suffren class was replaced by the s.
+The Suffren class was replaced by the Horizon-class frigates.
+Suffren departed Toulon in October 2023 for scrapping at Bordeaux.